 After Residential Treatment

 New Vista encourages treatment after completing the program.
 This is extremely helpful to individuals adjusting to being back in the community.
 Research shows having strong sober supports and treatment improve the chances of maintaining recovery.
+For example, those receiving opioid addiction treatment, narcotic addiction treatment, and pregnancy addiction treatment all face different obstacles but can benefit from some of the same courses of action.
 New Vista offers these treatment programs:

 Transitional Housing offers Intensive Outpatient Program (IOP) services along with room and board.
 Individuals receive support while transitioning into the community, locating permanent housing and employment.